gnugat/gnugat.github.io/_carew/posts/2014-07-12-learn-sf2-controllers-part-4.md

 The constructor allows you to set the content, status code and headers.

 The three other methods are mostly used in tests.
-There's a lot of `is` method to check the type of the request, but usually you'll just want to make sure the response is successful.
+There's a lot of `is` methods to check the type of the request, but usually you'll just want to make sure the response is successful.